Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Sample Selection and Methods

-One of the most surprising findings from early \textit{JWST} results has been the revelation of significant numbers of AGN in the early universe (e.g., \citealt{harikane23b,larson23,greene23,goulding23,maiolino23,kocevski23}).
+One of the most surprising findings from early JWST results has been the revelation of significant numbers of AGN in the early Universe (e.g., \citealt{harikane23b,larson23,greene23,goulding23,maiolino23,kocevski23}).
 While optimal identification methods and the nature of some objects has yet to reach consensus, we err on the side of caution and flag all AGN objects identified in the literature (i.e., objects identified as AGN in \citealt{harikane23b}, \citealt{larson23}, \citealt{greene23}, \citealt{goulding23}, \citealt{maiolino23}, \citealt{kocevski23}).
-Furthermore, for all objects in our sample not included in those analyses, we evaluate via visual inspection whether a two-component (i.e., broad plus narrow) model is clearly required to reproduce the H$\alpha$ profile when the [\oiii]$\lambda\lambda$4960,5008 \AA\ profile is well-fit by a single, narrow component (characteristic of Type 1 AGN).
-We opt not to extend such an analysis to measurements of other Balmer lines (e.g., H$\beta$, H$\gamma$, H$\delta$) since they often lack sufficient S/N in individual spectra for robust fits.
-This amounts to 27 AGN candidates (identified here and in the literature), which are flagged (also listed in the bottom half of Table~\ref{tab:redshifts1}) and not utilized in subsequent analyses.
-Of course, such a procedure does not preclude some degree of AGN (broad- or narrow-line) contamination remaining in our sample -- especially since robust identification techniques from rest-frame optical lines have yet to be developed -- however these are likely to be faint AGN whose identifications are beyond the typical (per pixel) S/N ratios of the individual spectra used here.
+Furthermore, for all objects in our sample not included in those analyses, we evaluate via visual inspection whether a two-component (i.e., broad plus narrow) model is clearly required to reproduce the H$\alpha$ profile when the [\oiii]$\lambda\lambda$4960,5008 \AA\ profile is well fit by a single, narrow component (characteristic of Type 1 AGN).
+We opt not to extend such an analysis to measurements of other Balmer lines (e.g., H$\beta$, H$\gamma$, and H$\delta$) since they often lack sufficient SNR in individual spectra for robust fits.
+This amounts to 27 AGN candidates (identified here and in the literature), which are flagged (also listed in the bottom half of Table~\ref{tab:redshifts1}) and not utilized in the subsequent analyses.
+Of course, such a procedure does not preclude some degree of AGN (broad- or narrow-line) contamination remaining in our sample, particularly at redshifts $z>7$ where H$\alpha$ moves beyond the NIRSpec coverage, however these are likely to be weak AGN whose identifications are beyond the typical (per pixel) SNR ratios of the individual spectra used here.